 An additional limit imposed on the total amount of all contributions made on behalf of an employee in a calendar year.
 This limit is per employer and includes employee contributions (tax-deferred, after-tax, and tax-exempt), Agency Automatic (1%) Contributions, and Matching Contributions.
 For 415(c) purposes, working for multiple Federal agencies or services in the same year is considered having one employer.

 |Catch-up Contribution Limit||$6,000||IRC §414(v)||The maximum amount of catch-up contributions that can be contributed in a given year by participants age 50 and older.
 It is separate from the elective deferral and annual addition limit imposed on regular employee contributions.|

-If you are a member of the uniformed services, you should know that Roth contributions are subject to the elective deferral limit ($18,000 for 2015 and $17,500 for 2014) even if they are contributed from tax-exempt pay.
+If you are a member of the uniformed services, you should know that Roth contributions are subject to the elective deferral limit ($18,000 for 2016) even if they are contributed from tax-exempt pay.
 If you want to contribute tax-exempt pay toward the annual additions limit, you will have to elect traditional contributions for any amount over the elective deferral limit.

 In addition, if you are eligible to make catch-up contributions and you are deployed to a designated combat zone, you will not be able to make any traditional catch-up contributions from your tax-exempt pay.
 However, Roth catch-up contributions from tax-exempt pay are allowed.